Spezza, Klingberg score as the Stars top Kings 4-2

 With an extra skater, Los Angeles put the puck in the net with 30 seconds to play, but the goal was disallowed because of goaltender interference.

-NOTES: Dallas RWs Alexander Radulov and Valeri Nichushkin (lower-body injuries) missed their third straight game. ...
-The Stars played with seven defensemen and just 11 forwards. .
-Entering the game, the Kings had been outscored 21-5 in their four straight losses, and opponents had a 10-2 advantage as Dallas lost three in a row. .
+NOTES: Dallas RW Valeri Nichushkin (lower-body injury) also missed his third straight game. ...
+The Stars played with seven defensemen and just 11 forwards.
+The Kings have been outscored 25-7 in their five straight losses.
+Dallas opponents had a 10-2 advantage during the Stars' losing streak. ...
 Dowling was playing his first NHL game since 2016-17.
-He was recalled from Texas of the AHL on Monday. .
-Kings D Sean Walker assisted on Toffoli's goal in his NHL debut after being recalled from Ontario of the AHL. .
+He was recalled from Texas of the AHL on Monday. ...
+Kings D Sean Walker assisted on Toffoli's goal in his NHL debut after being recalled from Ontario of the AHL. ...
 Kopitar has 16 career goals in 59 games against the Stars.

 UP NEXT